 Mariya is a third year physics Co-op undergraduate at Concordia University.
 She is very passionate about astrophysics and is looking forward in pursuing a career in instrumentation for astronomy.
 She has previously worked at the McGill Space Institute studying pulsars, at the Heinrich-Heine University of Düsseldorf working on quantum optics, and at the European Space Agency where she worked with astrometry data from the Gaia mission.

-This summer, she will be supervised by iREx director René Doyon and iREx researcher and instrumentalist Étienne Artigau.
-She will be working at the Canada-France Hawaii Telescope (CFHT) to perform calibration and analysis on the infrared spectropolarimeter SPIRou which will acquire its first data over the course of the summer.
-The new observations will enhance our understanding of atmospheres of exoplanets around red dwarf stars and potential new habitable worlds.
+In the summer fo 2018, she was supervised by iREx director René Doyon and iREx researcher and instrumentalist Étienne Artigau at Université de Montréal.
+She was working at the Canada-France Hawaii Telescope (CFHT) to perform calibration and analysis on the infrared spectropolarimeter SPIRou which acquires its first data over the course of the summer.
+We hope that these new observations will enhance our understanding of atmospheres of exoplanets around red dwarf stars and potential new habitable worlds.